shawnjacob26/TopFiveFamilyDogs/README.md

 ![alt text][GoldenRetriever Image]

-[GoldenRetriever Image]: https://shawnjacob26.github.io/TopFiveFamilyDogs/goldenretriever.png "Golden Retriever"
+[GoldenRetriever Image]: https://shawnjacob26.github.io/TopFiveFamilyDogs/goldrenretriever.png "Golden Retriever"

 #### 2. Bulldog
 Bulldogs are known for their intense loyalty towards their family, particularly children.
-They are typically easy to take care of and play well with younger kids
+They are typically easy to take care of and play well with younger kids.

 ![alt text][Bulldog Image]